ilya16/graph-db/README.md

-# Graph Database
+# Distributed Graph Database

-This is a repository with implementation of Graph Database Engine on Python as the project in Advanced Databases course at Innopolis University.
+Distributed Graph Database Management System written on `Python` as the project in Advanced Databases course at Innopolis University.

 ## Getting Started